rakshithsherlocked/Netflix-gpt/README.md

 -> Fetch data for Trailer video
 -> Update store with Trailer Video Data
--> Embedded the Youtube video and make it autoplay and mute
+-> Embedded the Youtube video and make it autoplay and mute -> Build Movie List and Movie Card
+-> TMDB Image CDN URL
+-> Using custom hooks for the movie lists accrodingly